Analyst Relations Training

 Where is the training held?

-But it can be delivered cost-effectively in-house, worldwide.
+However, the training can be delivered cost-effectively in-house, worldwide.

 When does the training take place?